 Chris Nicholas is the founder and President of Sports Technologies in Collinsville, CT.
 He started the company in 2006, overseeing the launch of FanNation.com, which was later sold to Sports Illustrated.
 As President, he manages current client relationships with Sports Illustrated, Time Inc., the NFL, and the United States Olympic Committee.
 Before starting the company, he was Executive Producer of ESPN.com, responsible for all non-editorial content on the site, as well as the fantasy sports business and ESPN Insider business.
 An internet veteran, he began his career at Starwave Corporation, Paul Allen’s groundbreaking Internet media company, which was the first to put sports news, information and fantasy games on the internet.
 Between his two tours at ESPN.com he was part of the executive team at entertainment startup Inside.com, serving as Vice President of Product Development.
 He holds a Bachelor of Arts degree from Dartmouth College.

 Matthew L. Davidson, Ph.D., President and Director of Education.
-Dr. Matthew L. Davidson is an original Founder and the current President of the Institute for Excellence & Ethics (IEE).
-Through his work at IEE Dr. Davidson seeks to foster optimal performance in individuals and organizations through the assessment and development of leadership, teamwork, work ethic, and overall well-being.
-IEE's Excellence with Integrity Assessment and Development Tools have been used in a wide-range of educational, youth development and workplace settings, as well as with student-athletes in youth, high school, and Division I, II, and III college settings.
-He is the lead author of the Excellence with Integrity Curriculum Series and The Power2Achieve Program.
+Dr. Matthew L. Davidson is an original Founder and the current President of the Excellence with Integrity Institute.
+Through his work at the Institute Dr. Davidson seeks to foster optimal performance in individuals and organizations through the assessment and development of leadership, teamwork, work ethic, and overall well-being.
+The Institute's Excellence with Integrity Assessment and Development Tools have been used in a wide-range of educational, youth development and workplace settings, as well as with student-athletes in youth, high school, and Division I, II, and III college settings.
+He is the lead author of the Excellence with Integrity ESSENTIALS Series and The Power2Achieve Program.
 Dr. Davidson has dedicated over 20 years to the theory, practice, and assessment of character and culture.

 Vladimir T. Khmelkov, Ph.D., Vice-President and Director of Research and Technology.
-Before co-founding IEE, he was a senior research analyst at the University of Notre Dame and served as research consultant for the Notre Dame Center for Ethical Education.
+Before co-founding the Institute, he was a senior research analyst at the University of Notre Dame and served as research consultant for the Notre Dame Center for Ethical Education.
 He has been engaged in research projects and published on socio-moral development of youth, teacher education, social organizational characteristics of schools and higher education institutions for over 20 years.
 He has served as co-principal investigator or external evaluator on federal and private foundation grants, totaling over $8 million.